DeveloperKSD/project1-temp/README.md

 data/memory.json
     tickets.json

-checkmodels.py not needed ijn final execution, only used to check the current running ai model/api
+checkmodels.py not needed in final execution, only used to check the current running ai model/api